ComposioHQ/ai-agents-workshop-07-25/README.md

-# Production AI Agents Workshop 🤖
+# Graduating your AI Agents Workshop 🤖

-Welcome to the **Production AI Agents Workshop**!
+Welcome to the **Graduating your AI Agents Workshop**!
 This repository contains a comprehensive, hands-on tutorial for building AI agents that are ready for production use.

 ## 🎯 Workshop Overview